NSO-developer/nso-gitbook/administration/management/aaa-infrastructure.md

 * `$token` is an arbitrary string.
 NSO will then, for some northbound interfaces, include this token in responses.

-It is also possible for the program to return additional information on successful authentication, by using `"accept_info"` instead of `"accept"`:&#x20;
+It is also possible for the program to return additional information on successful authentication, by using `"accept_info"` instead of `"accept"`:

 **`"accept_info $groups $uid $gid $supplementary_gids $HOME $info\n"`**

-Where: &#x20;
+Where:

 * `$info` is some arbitrary text.
 NSO will then just append this text to the generated audit log message (CONFD\_EXT\_LOGIN).